MAKING IT BETTER

 Where are we headed and what mark are we leaving behind?
 Perhaps we should ask, “What are we waiting fore before we add our two bits that could make it better for someone like me?
 One of our Presidents wanted to turn us into a kinder and more compassionate nation.
 Unfortunately, not enough of us were willing to give something of ourselves to make it better for all of us.
 We were lacking on goodness.
 The number among us that wanted a bit of goodness was larger than the number that was willing to share what they had.
 The results have been obvious.
 For an example, in the heart of Berlin Germany is a memorial out of cement blocks.
 They are small at the outset and get taller as one walks into row after row several stories high.
 The message is, “Stop evil before it takes over.”
 If we keep on neglecting goodness, we shall end like Germany or worse.

 The lack of goodness is no longer a matter for good people.
-Even the heartless must yield to the cry of the needy for justice (Lk.18: 5).
-Only, it cannot happen unless we have a changed attitude (Mt.21: 28).
-Could it be that God has hid the need for goodness to the wise and left it up to the children (Mt.11: 25)?
+Even the heartless must yield to the cry of the needy for justice (Luke 18:5).
+Only, it cannot happen unless we have a changed attitude (Matthew 21:28).
+Could it be that God has hid the need for goodness to the wise and left it up to the children (Matthew 11:25)?
 If that is the case then we are going where the Romans went.
 In 65 A.D.
 Roman statesman wrote, “He that does good to another, does good also to himself, not only in the consequences, but in the very act; for the consequences of well doing is, in itself, ample reward” (Wa.
 434).
 In our time, Phillips Brooks echoed these words, “No man or woman of the humblest sort can really be strong, gentle, pure, and good without the world being better for it, without someone being helped and comforted by the very existence of that goodness” (Wa.
 1229).
 His advice was, “If there is any good that I can do or any kindness that I can show, let me do it quickly, for I shall not pass this way again” (Wa.
 1485).
 Yes, there is something every one of us can do.
 On Father’s Day, our son’s Pastor introduced a couple that save and sacrifice so that they can go for three months to a foreign country and improve their living conditions as construction workers.
 These two humble and timid people have influenced many.
-Is it not what Jesus told a religious expert, “Go and do likewise (Lk.10: 37)?”
+Is it not what Jesus told a religious expert, “Go and do likewise (Luke 10:37)?”